Netherlands at the FIFA World Cup

-This is a record of the Netherlands at the FIFA World Cup.
-The Netherlands entered qualification for 19 of the 22 FIFA World Cup tournaments to date, qualifying 11 times.
+The Netherlands have entered qualification for 19 of the 22 FIFA World Cup tournaments to date, qualifying 11 times.
 They have a record of 3 World Cup final appearances (as of 2022) without winning the tournament.

-After appearing in two consecutive World Cup finals in 1974 and 1978, the team had their biggest World Cup streak in the 1990s, reaching three straight tournaments.
-In 1990, two years after the European Championship at the UEFA Euro 1988, the Dutch went out in the Round of 16, defeated by West Germany.
+After appearing in two consecutive World Cup finals in 1974 and 1978, the team had their longest World Cup appearance streak in the 1990s, reaching three straight tournaments.
+In 1990, two years after winning the European Championship at the UEFA Euro 1988, the Dutch went out in the Round of 16, defeated by West Germany.
 In 1994 Netherlands was eliminated by Brazil in the quarter-finals, and in 1998 lost to Brazil in the semi-finals and Croatia in the third-place play-off.
 Netherlands returned in 2006, being eliminated by Portugal in the Round of 16, a game known as the Battle of Nuremberg.
 In 2010 the team reached their third World Cup final, this time losing to Spain.
 The Dutch avenged this loss during the first match of the following 2014 World Cup, routing the Spanish 5–1, and eventually going on to their first third-place finish.
 After missing the 2018 World Cup, they returned in 2022, being eliminated in the quarter-final stage.
 The Dutch have never lost a World Cup match in regular time by more than one goal, and have not lost a match since the 2010 final, their 2014 and 2022 campaigns both ending in defeat by way of penalty shoot-out and both by Argentina.